GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 We are almost at the end, let's get your app deployed so your QA team can check it out!

-Within your deployment configs repo just create this file:
+Within your "deployment configurations" repository just create this file:

 ```yaml title="apps/<MY_REPO>/envs/qa/values.yaml"
 image: